Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Implementation/Docker/ods-api-db-ods-minimal/alpine/pgsql/README.md

 As for any pre-built image usage, it is the image user's responsibility to ensure that any use of this image complies with any relevant licenses for all software contained within.

-### SQL Server 2022 Express License Overview

-[SQL Server 2022 Express license](https://www.microsoft.com/en-us/Useterms/Retail/SQLServer2022/SQLServer2022DeveloperExpressEvaluation/Useterms_Retail_SQLServer2022_SQLServer2022DeveloperExpressEvaluation_English.htm) is suitable for production use in certain scenarios, particularly for small-scale applications with limited resource needs.

-Limitations in Production are
-- Maximum database size is 10 GB per database
-- Supports 1 socket or 4 cores, and a maximum of 1410 MB of memory per instance.
-- Lacks some advanced features available in paid editions, such as SQL Server Agent for job scheduling, integration services, and advanced analytics.

-If you need to use/have aquired a different license, you can specify the SQL Server edition or product key using the `MSSQL_PID` environment variable.
-Valid values are:

-- Express
-- Web
-- Standard
-- Enterprise
-- EnterpriseCore
-- A product key

-If specifying a product key, it must be in the form of #####-#####-#####-#####-#####, where '#' is a number or a letter.